How to make soft boiled eggs? Bring a pot of water to a gentle boil, then lower the eggs into the water and boil them for exactly 5 minutes.

 What about leftovers?

-I honestly can’t imagine wanting to keep – or eat – leftover soft boiled eggs.
+I honestly can’t imagine wanting to keep – or eat – the leftovers.
 But in case you do, here’s a source that seems reliable and says that you can keep them refrigerated, in their shell, for up to 2 days.

 Perfect Soft Boiled Eggs